Easy, Dog-Friendly Fall Hikes Near Sacramento

 Hiking is one of the best seasons for a day spent outdoors.
 The temperatures are lower, there’s a slight chill in the air, and the summer crowds have thinned out a bit.
-But there’s no reason humans should have the fun!
-Hiking is even more fun with our four-legged friends by our sides.
+Best of all, the leaves are starting to turn, providing a golden kaleidoscope of color!
+But there’s no reason humans should have the fun.
+Hiking is even better with our four-legged friends by our sides.
 Most dogs love a day on the trail as much as their owners do.
-Luckily, there are plenty of trails within a few hours of Sacramento that welcome dogs.
-From the Sierra foothills to the XXX, following are some of the best dog-friendly hikes, where you and your trusty companion can take in the splendors of fall.
+Luckily, there are plenty of easy-to-tackle trails within a few hours of Sacramento that welcome dogs.
+Following are some of the best dog-friendly hikes in the greater Sacramento area, where you and your trusty companion can take in the splendors of fall.

 Hidden Falls Regional Park | Auburn